|

 but this web of rubber was the highway leading to the vats of maple

-sap that the folks at the Mt Cube Maple Syrup Farm collected each
+sap that the folks at the Mt Cube Maple Syrup Farm had installed

-spring to boil and produce Pure Maple Syrup.
-At route 25a, I made
+boil and produce Pure Maple Syrup.
+At route 25a, I made a detour

-a detour to the right to visit the restaurant at the farm where
+to the right to visit the restaurant at the farm.
+It is here that

 the wife of the ex-governor (Mel Thompson) of the state of New Hampshire